VuHuyNhatMinh/smart-parking-lot/README.md

 README.md - instruction for using this repo.

-# PROBLEMS AND SOLUTIONS
+# PROBLEMS

 There are two main problems that we want to tackle in this project.
-1. The economics issue:

-- In Viet Nam, there are still a number of parking lots where works such as checking in-out, monitoring are still done manually.
+1. The economics issue: In Viet Nam, there are still a number of parking lots where works such as checking in-out, monitoring are still done manually.
 This leads to high expenses needed to pay for workers.
-Our system solves this problems by providing automation solution from auto barrier to automatic checking for whether a car in the field.

-- Moreover, we provide tool that data about member informations, numbers of cars in the field, the sales in day, in month are easily obtained.
-This helps admin to easily monitor and have an overview on what system has done.
-Furthermore, by storing data in the database, analysis would be take places in order to make the system to work more efficiently.

-2. The security issue:

-- By reducing manpower, accuracy and precision increases.
-Especially in security act, we use RFID technology to track our guest car and detect outsider.

-- If losing belongings is occured, our camera system will soon find the perpetrator.
+Moreover, the lost of sales could be happend by workers mistakes either or cheating when collecting fee or wrong calculation.

+2.The security issue: Still because of manpower, the chance of losing belongings or even the vehicle is high.
+For instance, thieves can be pretend as guest and easily take away your property if they have the same ticket as you.

+# SOLUTIONS:

+As far as we can tell, reducing manpower could solve these problems so we concentrate to provide automatic solution.
+Firstly, to solve the economics problem, we apply RFID technology to track car in - out and automatic fee calculation.
+Secondly, our camera system with the help of further development can monitor 24/7 and track thieves.